 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-With modern treatments available today, survival for women with inflammatory breast cancer appears to be improving.
+With modern treatments, survival for women with inflammatory breast cancer appears to be improving.
 One study found 3-year overall survival was 63 percent for women diagnosed before 2006 and 82 percent for women diagnosed after 2006 .

-Study selection criteria: Clinical trials with 50 or more participants on combined modality treatment with at least five years follow-up.
+Study selection criteria: Clinical trials with 50 or more participants with at least 5 years follow-up.

 Study Population (number of participants)